markvandenhoorn/Marktplaats_automation/README.md

 Automatically notifies you when a new Nintendo DS is listed on Marktplaats.

 ## Requirements
 To use this program, you will have need to have the pushover app on a device.
 You will also need to get an API token and user key from pushover.
+Library requirements are listed in requirements.txt

 ## Usage
 <ul>